keptn/keptn.github.io/content/docs/0.6.0/usecases/custom-service/index.md

 ### Implement custom Keptn-service

-As a reference for writing your service, please have a look at our implementation of the [jmeter-service](https://github.com/keptn/keptn/blob/0.6.1/jmeter-service), which is an implementation of Keptn-service to execute JMeter tests.
+If you are interested in writing your own testing service, have a look at the [jmeter-service](https://github.com/keptn/keptn/blob/0.6.1/jmeter-service).

+### Example: JMeter Service

 **Incoming Keptn CloudEvent:** The *jmeter-service* is a *Go* application that accepts POST requests at its `/` endpoint.
 To be more specific, the request body needs to follow the [CloudEvent specification](https://github.com/keptn/spec/blob/0.1.3/cloudevents.md) and the HTTP header attribute `Content-Type` has to be set to `application/cloudevents+json`.
 Of course, you can write your service in any language, as long as it provides the endpoint to receive events.